Fuzzy cognitive map

 A fuzzy cognitive map (FCM) is a cognitive map within which the relations between the elements (e.g. concepts, events, project resources) of a "mental landscape" can be used to compute the "strength of impact" of these elements.
 Fuzzy cognitive maps were introduced by Bart Kosko.
 Robert Axelrod introduced cognitive maps as a formal way of representing social scientific knowledge and modeling decision making in social and political systems, then brought in the computation.

 Details

-Fuzzy cognitive maps are signed fuzzy digraphs.
-They are visually similar to, but distinct from, Hasse diagrams.
+Fuzzy cognitive maps are signed fuzzy directed graphs.
 Spreadsheets or tables are used to map FCMs into matrices for further computation.

 FCM is a technique used for causal knowledge acquisition and representation, it supports causal knowledge reasoning process and belong to the neuro-fuzzy system that aim at solving decision making problems, modeling and simulate complex systems.